After selecting an appropriate new module, you must install and enable the module on your website in order to use it. The two primary methods are:

 Installing modules using Drush

 For more advanced users who are familiar with the command line, you can also install and enable modules using a Drush command.
 This process requires that you connect to your server by using SSH.
-For more information, see Using SSH/Shell access.
+For more information, see Managing applications using the command line.
 To install a module using Drush, complete the following steps:

 - Open a command prompt to access your website's code.